Does Credit Reporting Lead to a Decline in Relationship Lending? Evidence from Information Sharing Technology

-I use the introduction of a US commercial credit bureau to examine how information sharing affects where firms access credit and how lenders contract with them.
-I use within firm- and lender-time tests that exploit firms having ongoing relationships with multiple lenders that join the bureau in a staggered pattern.
+I examine how credit reporting affects where firms access credit and how lenders contract with them.
+I use within firm-time and lender-time tests that exploit lenders joining a credit bureau and sharing information in a staggered pattern.
 I find information sharing reduces relationship-switching costs, particularly for firms that are young, small, or have had no defaults.
 After sharing, lenders transition away from relationship contracting, in two ways: contract maturities in new relationships are shorter, and lenders are less willing to provide financing to their delinquent borrowers.
 My results highlight the mixed effects of transparency-improving financial technologies on credit availability.

 JEL Classification: D82, G21, G23, G30, G32, G33, H42, M41